ainokila/TwitterComandos/README.md

 # TwitterComandos
-Aplicacion para manejar tu Ordenador mediante Tweets.
+Application to manage your computer via Tweets.

-Lo unico necesario es crear un nueva aplicacion para tu usuario de Twitter en https://dev.twitter.com/overview/documentation , en el apartado Manage My Apps  y rellenar los 5 campos del main:
+The only thing needed is to create a new application for your Twitter user in https://dev.twitter.com/overview/documentation in the Manage My Apps section and fill in 5 main fields

       consumerKey = "";
       consumerSecret = "";